chrisregner/Was-or-Will-Be-There/README.md

 ## Todos

-- country/plan/journal 404
+- world overview
-  - cancel fetch of CountryLoad on unmount
+  - no of plans
-  - country/ph/journals/id/*
-  - country/ph/plans/id/*
-  - country/ph/journals/:crap
-  - country/ph/plans/:crap
-  - country/:crap
-  - country/*
-  - *
-  - TODO: Put the uppermost route within Switch with fallback route that only sets notFound in route
-  - TODO: Add fallback route with component that only sets notFound in route

-- countries overview
   - no of journals
   - no of countries traveled
-  - no of plans
+  - list of countries with... *alphabetical*
+    - link
+    - plan name
-  - plans only, collapsible if has notes
+    - has plan?
-  - journals only, with photos, collapsible if has notes/photos
+    - has journal?
+  - go back to map link

-- country overview
+- country overview, edit on right-nav-link?
+  - plans tab
+    - list
+      - name
+      - dates
-  - plans only, collapsible if has notes
+      - notes
-  - journals only, with photos, collapsible if has notes/photos
+  - journals tab
+    - all pictures
+      - descriptions
+    - list
+      - name
+      - dates
+      - text
+      - pictures
+        - descriptions

+- navbar

 - notification
   - plan turning into journal